Something in the Air

-"Something in the Air" is a song by English rock band Thunderclap Newman, written by Speedy Keen who also sang the song.
+"Something in the Air" is the debut single by British rock band Thunderclap Newman, written by Speedy Keen who also provided lead vocals.
 It was a No. 1 single for three weeks in the UK Singles Chart in July 1969.
-The song has been used for films, television and adverts, and has been covered by several artists.
-The track was also included on Thunderclap Newman's only album release Hollywood Dream over a year later.
+The song has been used for films, television and advertisements, and has been covered by several artists.
+The track was also included on the band's only album release Hollywood Dream, over a year later.

 Background

-In 1969, Pete Townshend, The Who's guitarist, was the catalyst behind the formation of the band.
+In 1969, Pete Townshend, guitarist with The Who, was the catalyst behind the formation of the band.
 The concept was to create a band to perform songs written by drummer and singer Speedy Keen, who had written "Armenia City in the Sky", the first track on The Who Sell Out.
 Townshend recruited jazz pianist Andy "Thunderclap" Newman (a friend from art college), and 15-year-old guitarist Jimmy McCulloch, who later played lead guitar in Paul McCartney and Wings.
 Keen played the drums and sang the lead.